image of person Reviewing google analytics on a laptop

 Use an incognito browser when searching.
 This route will remove your search history and things you may have searched for in the past.
 As a result, you may see a more accurate result of your current Google rankings for set keywords.

-If you Google yourself, see your website and want to avoid sending the wrong message to Google about relevancy, you could click on it.
+You could click on it if you Google yourself, see your website, and want to avoid sending the wrong message to Google about relevancy.
 But unless you spend time on your website next and click to other pages (showing engagement), you send Google Analytics a bounced visit and pull down your website stats.
 So again, you may be telling Google that the site’s relevancy to your search wasn’t great.

-Track your overall organic traffic performance: There are free tools available such as Google Analytics and Google Search Console, that can help keep a pulse on total organic traffic to your site.
-Use this data to find areas that are working well and areas for improvement, then monitor your stats to make sure things are going in the right direction as you make them better.
+Track your overall organic traffic performance: Free tools, such as Google Analytics and Google Search Console, can help keep a pulse on total organic traffic to your site.
+Use this data to find areas that are working well and areas for improvement, then monitor your stats to ensure things are going in the right direction as you improve them.
 Not sure how?
-Reach out, and we can guide you through SEO basics and understand the data.
+Reach out, and we can guide you through SEO basics and help you understand the data.

 Action Items